This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 - Mortality rate is higher for EPP than P/D.

 - Recurrence of cancer is more likely after a P/D.

-Proponents of P/D see it as a less aggressive, less risky surgery that can produce similar results to EPP.
-Proponents of EPP say that it is the best chance a patient has at a cure or remission over a long period of time.
-The choice is one to be made carefully with all the information and with the support of loved ones and a great medical team.
+Proponents of P/D see it as a less aggressive, less risky surgery that produces similar results to EPP.
+Proponents of EPP say it is the best chance a patient has at a cure or long-term remission.
+The choice should be made carefully and with the support of loved ones and a medical team.Get Your FREE Mesothelioma Packet